Stakedllc/YIPs/YIPS/yip-3.md

     - Liquidation Threshold: 65%
     - Liquidation Bonus: 10%

-### Security & Governence Risk Evaluation
+### Security & Governance Risk Evaluation

 Aave is governed by the Aave team who hold special privileges within the protocol smart contracts.
-With these priveleges, the team can change the logic of the protocol.
-They are in the middle of transitioning governence to a DAO with voting rights delegated to holders of the LEND token.
+With these privileges, the team can change the logic of the protocol.
+They are in the middle of transitioning governance to a DAO with voting rights delegated to holders of the LEND token.
 Details on the new system are sparse, but will hopefully come out soon.
 Concerns around how fast they can react to exploits arise when they start using a DAO.

 Aave takes a loan origination fee of 0.25% on all loans.
-This fee is sent to a seperate smart contract where it is pooled and eventually used to burn LEND tokens.
+This fee is sent to a separate smart contract where it is pooled and eventually used to burn LEND tokens.
 The loan origination fee is LEND's primary method of value accrual.
-The fee itself is subject to change through governence.
+The fee itself is subject to change through governance.

 Audits: